 1 onion, diced

 Thyme & parsley, chopped

 Dry sherry or white wine, a generous splash

-Saute the garlic and onion, and build some good heat in the pan before you throw in the chopped mushrooms.
+Saute the garlic and onion in generous slab of butter, and build some good heat in the pan before you throw in the chopped mushrooms.

 The pan will seem rather full, but the mushrooms will cook down substantially.
 Keep stirring on high heat until they have cooked down.